top of page

 (The quote was:

-"As Americans we must always remember that we all have a common enemy, an enemy that is dangerous, powerful, and relentless.
+"As Americans, we must always remember that we all have a common enemy, an enemy that is dangerous, powerful, and relentless.
 I refer, of course, to the federal government.")

 South claimed that the University's free-speech zone rules required Ditsler to take it down.
 University spokeswoman Brigid O'Brien Miller stated that it was "a workplace issue, not one of academic freedom."
 Ultimately, the quote was allowed to remain, albeit with attribution.

 A protest permit or parade permit is permission granted by a governmental agency for a demonstration to be held in a particular venue at a particular time.
 Failing to obtain a permit may lead to charges of parading without a permit.
 The requirement of a permit is sometimes denounced as an infringement of free speech, as permits are denied on spurious grounds or protesters are corralled into free speech zones.
-Permits are sometimes denied on grounds that the protest will create a security risk.
+Permits are sometimes denied on the grounds that the protest will create a security risk.
 There seems to be evidence that the available venues for protests are shrinking in number; that citizens have experienced increasing difficulty in gaining unrestricted access to them; and that such venues are no longer where most people typically congregate in large numbers.

-have an elaborate permitting system.
-Many famous people like Martin Luther King, Jr have been arrested for protesting without a permit.
+In Washington, DC, the National Park Service Police, U.S. Capitol Police, and Metropolitan Police of the District of Columbia have an elaborate permitting system.
+Many famous people, like Martin Luther King, Jr have been arrested for protesting without a permit.

 winston churchill free speech